dbochicchio/reactor-espresense/README.md

 Everytime your beacon/device is recognized, a new message will be sent to the MQTT broker.
 This will be used to update internal data (distance, rssi, rssi at 1 mt, speed) and the room it is in.
 If you're using multiple base stations, the room will be detected by analyzing the latest message, with the *distance* attribute being used to determine the nearest base station.

 Each *interval* msecs, the devices are analyzed to understand if they're still connected.
 If your beacon/device stops reporting, after *timeout* msecs, the device will be marked as *not_home*.
 Depending on your beacon/device, the next message will set the device in the correct room as soon as it's received.
 This is usually very fast for entering a room, and has some timeout when leaving.
 Program your reactions accordingly.

+After 5 days, a device is considered dead and marked for deletion.
+Adjust *purgeTimeout* in settings to support your needs.

 ## Support